roman-milk/roman-milk.github.io/shauna-williams-slut-mommy.md

+===

- ****** Shauna Williams: Slut-Mommy Ch.
-02 ****** byWank_Gough© Cletus as the kinky but supportive lover would nurture her dependence by helping her manage her difficult son and Mary-Anne, Cletus and I would all be giving consistent messages to slut-mommy that she was doing well.
+Cletus as the kinky but supportive lover would nurture her dependence by helping her manage her difficult son and Mary-Anne, Cletus and I would all be giving consistent messages to slut-mommy that she was doing well.
 It would just be that the strain was forever increasing for slut-mommy.

  Suzi would compliment Shauna on her extended nipples and encourage as much lactation as possible so that in the upcoming months Shauna's life would be an exhaustive combination of punishments, milking her breasts every few hours, and hopelessly trying to placate the contrary needs of her son and lover.